WhatTheDickens/lit-dig-age/syllabus_s20_revised.md

 - TEI/XML as a tool for metareading a fluid text
 - The concept of "metadata"

-Readings contained in these modules:
+Principal readings contained in these modules:

 - [*Walden*](https://commons.digitalthoreau.org/walden/), "The Pond in Winter" through "Conclusion"
 - Robert Sattelmeyer, "The Re-making of *Walden*"